Overv/Open.GL/content/context.md

 	SDL_Window* window = SDL_CreateWindow("OpenGL", 100, 100, 800, 600, SDL_WINDOW_OPENGL);

 The first argument specifies the title of the window, the next two are the X and Y position and the two after those are the width and height.
-If you don't care about position, you can specifiy `SDL_WINDOWPOS_UNEFINED` or `SDL_WINDOWPOS_CENTERED` for second and third argument.
+If the position doesn't matter, you can specify `SDL_WINDOWPOS_UNDEFINED` or `SDL_WINDOWPOS_CENTERED` for the second and third argument.
 The final parameter specifies window properties like:

 - *SDL_WINDOW_OPENGL* - Create a window ready for OpenGL.
 - *SDL_WINDOW_RESIZABLE* - Create a resizable window.